New Website

 }

-After defining the Worker, choose Save and Deploy
+After defining the Worker, choose Save and Deploy to deploy the Worker to

 Cloudflare's network.
-I named my worker security-headers
+I named my worker security-headers.

-page for your domain add the following route:
+Then, under the Workers page for your domain add the following route:

-Route | Worker |
+| Route | Worker |

 *.frecency.dev/* | security-headers |

-For further security, you can limit the Bucket Policy
+For further security, you can limit the Bucket Policy for the S3 bucket to

 only allow access from Cloudflare servers.